a5hik/ng-sortable/README.md

         containment: '#board'//optional param.
     };

-Thats what all you have to do.
+That's what all you have to do.

 ###### Restrict Moving between Columns: